DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

 ##### AirTable

 AirTable is a cloud-based collaborative platform and database service that combines the features of a database and a spreadsheet.
 It allows users to organize, track, and collaborate on structured data using customizable tables, forms, views, and automation.
-In the HBCD Study, Airtable is widely used as a centralized project management and tracking tool, including study coordination and oversight, neuroimaging workflow tracking, cross-team communication, and quality control and reporting.
+In the HBCD Study, AirTable is widely used as a centralized project management and tracking tool, including protocol tracking, IRB approvals, staff member access levels, and data access paperwork.

 ##### Ambra